 Cancer risk or promotion

-Cannabis use is linked to higher risk of some cancer types.
+Cannabis use is linked to higher risk of some types of cancer.

 Head, neck, and oral cancer